 Once you’ve removed any larger particles of dirt that might cause scratches, apply a few drops of lens cleaning solution to either a lens tissue or cleaning cloth.
 Then wipe your camera’s lens using gentle, circular motions.

-Lens cleaning solution typically contains alcohol for dissolving oil and grime.
-You can make your own lens cleaning solution by adding three parts rubbing alcohol to one part water along with one or two drops of dish soap.
+make your own lens cleaning solution by adding three parts rubbing alcohol to one part water along with one or two drops of dish soap.

 Meanwhile, lens tissues and lens cleaning cloths are designed specifically for cleaning fragile lenses.
 They should always be used instead of rags that might be coarse enough to cause scratches.